Skip to main content

 • By deploying secure 2-party computations in which the querying node obtains the historical messages of a certain topic, the queried node learns nothing about the query.
 Examples of such 2PC protocols are secure one-way Private Set Intersections (PSI).

+• Robust and verifiable timestamps: Messages timestamp is a way to show that the message existed prior to some point in time.
+However, the lack of timestamp verifiability can create room for a range of attacks, including injecting messages with invalid timestamps pointing to the far future.
 To better understand the attack, consider a store node whose current clock shows 2021-01-01 00:00:30 (and assume all the other nodes have a synchronized clocks +-20seconds).
 The store node already has a list of messages, (m1,2021-01-01 00:00:00), (m2,2021-01-01 00:00:01), ..., (m10:2021-01-01 00:00:20), that are sorted based on their timestamp.

 A robust and verifiable timestamp allows the receiver of a message to verify that a message has been generated prior to the claimed timestamp.
 One solution is the use of open timestamps e.g., block height in Blockchain-based timestamps.
 That is, messages contain the most recent block height perceived by their senders at the time of message generation.
 This proves accuracy within a range of minutes (e.g., in Bitcoin blockchain) or seconds (e.g., in Ethereum 2.0) from the time of origination.